matthieusb/Sorting-Algorithms/README.md

 ## Algorithms implemented
 ----
-The project should implement the following sorting alogrithms :
+The project should implement the following sorting algorithms :

   - Bubble sort
   - Insertion sort